-Note 11 - Defined Benefit OPEB Plans
+Note 12 - Defined Benefit OPEB Plans

-Net OPEB Liability
+Net OPEB Asset/Liability

-The net OPEB liability reported on the statement of net position represents a liability to employees for OPEB.
+The net OPEB asset/liability reported on the statement of net position represents an asset or liability to employees for OPEB.
 OPEB is a component of exchange transactions-between an employer and its employees-of salaries and benefits for employee services.
 OPEB are provided to an employee-on a deferred-payment basis-as part of the total compensation package offered by an employer for employee services each financial period.
 The obligation to sacrifice resources for OPEB is a present obligation because it was created as a result of employment exchanges that already have occurred.